orcular-org/Basislernmodule-Fab-Labs/Basislernmodule/1_1_3D_design/EN_3D_design.md

 The STEP file format (*.ste, *.step or *.stp) deserves special mention.
 STEP stands for "STandard for the Exchange of Product model data" and is standardized in a globally recognized ISO standard.
 STEP files are therefore well suited as an exchange format between different CAD programs.
 So if you want to share your CAD file with someone who uses another CAD software, exporting it in STEP format is often a good solution, even if not all information and editing functions are preserved, but at least the file can be used in the other software opened, viewed and analyzed.

-If you plan to release your product as open source hardware, it is advisable to use CAD software that is free and based on open source software (e.g. FreeCAD or Blender, see below for more) so that as many people as possible are able to open the files, edit and contribute to the project as an improved version.
+If you plan to release your product as open-source hardware, it is advisable to use CAD software that is free and based on open-source software (e.g. FreeCAD or Blender, see below for more) so that as many people as possible are able to open the files, edit and contribute to the project as an improved version.

 Another important file format is STL, especially for 3D printing.
 Virtually any popular CAD or 3D graphics software can export 3D models in STL format so that you can then 3D print them (more on this in the [3D Printing basic learning module](../2_1_3D_printing/EN_3D_printing.md)).